top of page

 Beyond the River: The Underground Railroad & Black Community in Amherstburg

-Step back in time and explore the rich Black history of Amherstburg on this guided walking tour.
+Registration is full: Explore the rich Black history of Amherstburg on this guided walking tour.
 Along the way, you will learn about the Underground Railroad, the Black residents who built a thriving community, and the notable businesses and individuals who shaped Amherstburg’s history.

 Time & Location